 Click here for more information and how to add Catalog Prices Rules.

-- Shopping Cart Price Rules:
+- Shopping Cart:

-- A shopping cart price rule is a promotion that will apply if certain conditions of the customers shopping cart are met.
+- A shopping cart discount is a promotion that will apply if certain conditions of the customers shopping cart are met.
 Another way to utilize a shopping cart price rule is to create a Promo Code, which customers will type in at checkout to receive the discount related to that code rule.

 Click here for more information and how to add Shopping Cart Price Rules.